 Class-AB power amplifiers dissipate a significant amount of heat in the package under normal operating conditions.
 A typical music CD requires 12 dB to 15 dB of dynamic range, or headroom above the average power output, to pass the loudest portions of the signal without distortion.
 In other words, music typically has a crest factor between 12 dB and 15 dB.
 When determining the optimal ambient operating temperature, the internal dissipated power at the average output power level must be used.
-From the TPA0232 data sheet, one can see that when the TPA0232 is operating from a 5-V supply into a 3- Ω speaker that 4 W peaks are available.
-Converting watts to dB:
+From the TPA0232 data sheet, one can see that when the TPA0232 is operating from a 5-V supply into a 3- $\Omega$ speaker that 4-W peaks are available.
+Use equation 9 to convert watts to dB.